From Narrative to Numbers: Launching a Theme-Based Model Portfolio

 - Overall performance: +13.87%

-In absolute terms, this is a solid double-digit return over roughly one year, achieved without leverage, derivatives, or tactical trading.
+In absolute terms, this represents a solid double-digit return over roughly one year, achieved without leverage, derivatives, or tactical trading.

 What Drove Performance?